Each year, thousands of children are injured in high-chair-related accidents.

 While they seem secure, never leave your baby unattended in a high chair.
 Choking is a silent accident and is quite common as children are still learning to eat.
 Always put the baby into the chair or pull the baby out yourself.
 Never let children try to climb in or out of a high chair by themselves.

 Food spills and baby saliva make the perfect environment for bacterial and fungal growth.
 Make sure you clean and disinfect the high chair regularly to prevent your little one from getting sick.

 Baby items are recalled regularly for product failure or repeated accidents.
 Periodically, check the government website at Recalls.gov to ensure your high chair has not been recalled.

 The Bottom Line

-Every year, nearly 10,000 children are injured in accidents involving high chairs - and the vast majority of them are due to falls.
-Keep your child safe by choosing one that’s age-appropriate for your child with plenty of safety features, and supervise them at all times during use.
+Every year, nearly 10,000 children are injured in accidents involving high chairs, most of them due to falls.
+Keep your child safe by choosing an age-appropriate high chair for your child with plenty of safety features.
+Always supervise your child at all times during use.

 In recent years, the safety standards for high chairs have been updated by the U.S. Consumer Product Safety Commission to include the following (4):